 Tattoos are an excellent way to remind yourself of what is important in your life.
 For religious individuals, body art can be a way to celebrate their faith or encourage them to live according to a particular ethos.
 There are many options for choosing the images you want to get inked; this includes a cross, rosary beads, and praying hands.
 The shoulder is an excellent placement for your ink because it is big enough to allow for detailing, really letting your body art come to life.
 Although detailed religious tattoos are great in this spot, you can also opt for something small and simple.

 23. Sexy Shoulder Tattoo

 The shoulder is one of the most feminine parts of a woman’s body.
 It allows you to show off a little skin, but not too much, and often draws attention to the collarbone.
 This makes it a sexy spot for any tattoo, and your design can enhance this.
 Flowers are a pretty choice, but there are plenty of other options.
 Wear your ink with pride and confidence, and it’s bound to attract attention.

 24. Shoulder and Chest Tattoo

-If you want a large, detailed design, then having it tattooed on your shoulder across your chest is a beautiful option.
+If you want a large, detailed design, tattooing it on your shoulder across your chest is a beautiful option.
 The placement is large enough to allow you to choose from multiple designs.
 Floral-inspired pieces are among the most popular for women because they are pretty, feminine, and often rich in symbolism.
 When deciding on your body art, the area you choose to ink is just as important as the design because different places have varying pain levels.
-The tattoo on your chest will cause some discomfort because there is typically thin skin and proximity to bone.
-That said, the pain you endure is temporary for something beautiful, and it will make a statement for years to come.
+A chest tattoo will cause some discomfort because there is typically thin skin and proximity to bone.
+That said, the pain you endure is temporary for something beautiful and will make a statement for years to come.